MadelineHeathh/uva-sustain-api/README.md

 **Data Source:**
 - `uva_energy_data_template.csv` - UVA sustainability metrics manually inserted from the website https://energytracker.fm.virginia.edu/#building
 - Contains 15 buildings including their energy usage in MMBtu (converted to kWh in the app) from December 2024-November 2025.
 - Metrics include: energy consumption (kWh), water consumption (gallons), waste diverted (lbs), CO2 emissions (tons).
 Water consumption, waste diverted, and CO2 emissions are derived from energy usage data.
-Included is also gross square footage of the building, occupancy, and the buildings primary use.
+Included is also gross square footage of the building, occupancy, and the buildings' primary use.
-- Building types: academic, multi-purpose/use, dining, medical, fitness **Data Format:**
+- Building types: academic, multi-purpose/use, dining, medical, fitness

+**Data Format:**
 - CSV with columns: building, month, year, energy_consumption_MMBtu, gross_square_feet, occupancy, primary_use
 - License: MIT (included in repository)